-5 Investment Criteria and Treasury Management Indicator for 2020/21
+4 Investment Criteria and Treasury Management Indicators for 2021/22

-- 5.1 The proposed investment criteria and treasury management indicators are expected to be essentially the same as were agreed last year, but will be impacted by the change in accounting treatment for leases, as mentioned above. - 5.2 As the impact of the change in accounting treatment for leases is still being quantified, these criteria and indicators are yet to be finalised.
+- 4.1 The proposed investment criteria and treasury management indicators are expected to be essentially the same levels as were agreed last year. - 4.2 As the Council's capital programme for 2021/22 2023/24 is yet to be finalised, these criteria and indicators remain under review.